 - Too Spicy for Yog-Sothoth: It isnt made entirely clear if Hickey caused the Tuunbaqs death due to the foulness of his soul, like in the book.
 The Tuunbaq's death seems to be a combination of several factors, but Hickey (or rather his body) certainly contributed.

 - Walking Spoiler: Oh, you think the Tuunbaq is the only villain?

 - Worthy Opponent: Seems to think Crozier is this to him towards the end.
 Crozier thinks he's a homicidal maniac and treats him like a joke, but Hickey by then is too high off of himself to really notice.

-- Would Hurt a Child: He slaughters an entire family of Arctic natives, including a little girl no more than six.
+- Would Hurt a Child: He slaughters an entire Inuit family, including a little girl no more than six.

 Sir John Franklin

 Captain of HMS Erebus and commander of the expedition, Sir John Franklin is an experienced leader with a blemished record in the Royal Navy, a man "everyone likes, but no one respects."
 He saw men die under his leadership on a previous polar expedition, and, nearing the end of his uneven career, would like to retire in full glory as the man who finally discovered the Northwest Passage.
 But despite his best efforts, his ambition puts his men in horrible danger and he must try to undo the damage caused by his Victorian hubris.